Quick Dill Pickle Egg Salad Without Mayo

 Chill and serve.

-You can enjoy your egg salad right away but it gets better as it chills overnight.
+You can enjoy your egg salad right away, but it tastes even better after chilling overnight.

-Transfer to a storage container or cover your mixing bowl and refrigerate for at least 2 hours or overnight for best results.
+Transfer the egg salad to a storage container or cover your mixing bowl, then refrigerate for at least 2 hours or overnight for the best results.
+This resting time allows the flavors to mingle, come together, and the mixture to thicken up a little too.

 My tips